LPRowe/bowtie-defect-identification/README.md

 1. Building a machine learning classifier using SVM and feature engineering

 For information:
-* regarding the use of bowtie defects to characterize monocrystalline silicon wafers according to strength see [here](/documents/ndpe_characterization_si_pv_wafers.pdf).
+* regarding the use of bowtie defects to characterize monocrystalline silicon wafers according to strength see [here](/documents/NDPE CHAR OF cSi PV WAFERS.pdf).
+* about the methods used to collect and post process microscopic wafer images see [here](/documents/Overview of IR-GFP Wafer Image Data Set.pdf.ink)
 * about the automated process of collecting microscopic shear stress measurements see [here](/documents/IR-GFP-automation.pdf).
 * about the equipment used (IR-GFP) to image wafers see [here](/documents/IR-GFP.pdf)